Frequently Asked QuestionsInstitutional Review Board

 For research requiring full review, IRB approval is good for twelve months past the date original approval was granted.
-If you are still conducting research-related interventions or interactions with participants, or if data collection and analysis of identifiable private information is still on-going at the point of expiration, you must submit an application for Continuing Review.
-If your Continuing Review application is not received, reviewed, and approved prior to the date of expiration, you will receive a notice of study termination.
+If you are still conducting research-related interventions or interactions with participants, or if data collection and analysis of identifiable private information is still on-going at the point of expiration, you must stop all data collection and submit for Renewal.

 What do I need to do if I need to modify my data collection methods after I received approval?

-Changes made to research design, procedures and methods, research personnel or documentation (including consent forms) in an already approved study are called Amendments.
-Amendments to an application must be submitted to and approved by the IRB before they can be implemented in the study.
-The Application for Amendments can be accessed via the IRB website.
+Changes made to research design, procedures and methods, research personnel or documentation (including consent forms) in an already approved study are called Modifications.
+Modifications to a study must be submitted to and approved by the IRB before they can be implemented in the study.

 What if I have an adverse event or unanticipated problem during my data collection?